 The winding road includes a lot of sharp turns and switchbacks, so if you aren’t comfortable doing this kind of driving, I recommend this Apache Trail Day Tour.
 This tour encompasses several activities throughout the 7-hour tour.

-Besides driving the Apache Trail, you’ll be able to take a steamboat ride through Canyon Lake, make a stop in Goldfield, and tour the Lost Dutchman Museum.
+Besides driving the Apache Trail, you can take a steamboat ride through Canyon Lake, stop in Goldfield, and tour the Lost Dutchman Museum.

 34. Roosevelt Row Arts District